Infected salivary gland (sialadenitis)

 - Medical causes – chemotherapy agents and radiotherapy (controversial!)

 Examination of the neck and oral cavity is vital.
-This includes bimanual palpation for feeling stones and trying to express pus from the glands.
+This includes bimanual palpation of the floor of the mouth in submandibular swellings, and trying to express pus from the ducts.

 Immediate and overnight management